edouardparis/edouardparis.github.io/content/_index.md

 My name is Edouard Paris.

-I am a French engineering student in computer science and applied mathematics.
+I am a French engineer in computer science and applied mathematics.
 Find me on:

   [Twitter](https://twitter.com/edouardparis)